Mass shootings have Latinos worried about being targets

 Flaviano Graciano of the immigrant advocacy group New Mexico Dream Team said activists are using the tragedies to organize residents.
 He says groups are planning forums to help educate Latino immigrants on their rights and how they can protect themselves against violence and anticipated raids.

-Sometimes the best way to deal with anti-Hispanic bias is just to stand up to it, said Air Force Senior Airman Xiara Mercado, who grabbed attention on Facebook last month with her story of a woman giving her a hard time for speaking Spanish.
+Sometimes the best way to deal with anti-Hispanic bias is just to stand up to it, said Air Force Senior Airman Xiara Mercado.
+She grabbed attention on Facebook last month with her story of a woman giving her a hard time for speaking Spanish.

 Mercado told The Associated Press that as a member of the military she couldn’t comment on the recent anti-Latino violence.
 But in her case, after suffering past discrimination, “I finally just decided to speak up.”